Featured Post

 Oliver had rejected my sexual advances, but he did not reject me.
 From December through May we continued to room together, and to sleep in the same room together, but in separate beds.
 Oliver and I remained close, we were friends, even though we were very different.
 He told me that as a kid he had been a hell-raiser.
 He was older than I because he had school troubles.
 While considering dropping out of school altogether, he was saved.
 He joined a group whose leader provided him with new direction.
 He joined the Civil Air Patrol, and the leader was David Ferrie.
 Oliver would speak of David while he and I roomed together.
 I remembered the name vividly, because I thought it a terrible name, like being David Fruit (perhaps the most common term for homosexual in NO at that time) or David Queer.
 But Oliver always spoke of him with respect and even thankfulness.
 In early 1961 Oliver said he would be going to a party at David’s home, for he had not seen him in awhile, and he looked forward to it.
 I was not invited, for Oliver and I had separate social lives.
 When I next saw Oliver, I asked about the party.
 His reply was not enthusiastic – “Oh, David was playing soldier.
 There were many dressed up as soldiers and with weapons.”
 Only much later would I realize that this must have been a gathering in preparation for the Bay of Pigs invasion of Cuba.

-At the end of May 1961 Oliver graduated with his BA from Loyola, and soon thereafter would be off to Laos, working with the International Voluntary Service agency.
+At the end of May 1961 Oliver graduated with his BA from Loyola, and soon thereafter would be off to Laos, working with the International Voluntary Service agency or ws it the US Agency for International Development?.
 He was there in 1963 when I sent him the clipping about David Ferrie and the Kennedy assassination.
 When Oliver returned to New Orleans I noticed he had a large scar on his face.
 What happened?
 He was still something of a risk-taker.
 In Laos, he bought a motor bike and drove it around.
 One day he was riding and there was this water buffalo, and… He returned to New Orleans, married, and had two children.
 He continued to work for civil rights, especially those of the disabled.
 He died in the 1990s, and there is a building on the campus of the Univ. of New Orleans named after him.

 Why do I include this story?
 If Oliver had been gay, we could have engaged in lots of sex in our apartment and no one would have known.
 I may not have been handsome, but I was not the ugliest person around.
 Oliver rejected me because he was not gay.
 Yet, the man who saved him, David Ferrie, clearly was.
 Ferrie and the CAP provided Oliver with survival skills so he could return to school and thrive.
 Oliver was still a risk-taker: just going to Laos in the early 1960s was a risk, and they driving a motor bike!
 Oliver gained confidence to accomplish so much.
 Certainly others helped too, Father Fichter at Loyola, and who knows how many others.
 But David Ferrie was an important mentor for Oliver.
 Did Ferrie also inspire Oswald – another member of Ferrie’s CAP?